DrRoach/DynamicImage/README.md

 `debug` - If you wish for errors to be turned on, then you can set this to `true` to display any errors that may be occuring.

+`image_missing` - If the requested image isn't found then this image is returned instead.
+This means that you never get a blank response and there's always something that you can display.

 ### Example AJAX request to load an image from a seperate domain

 Request URL